Kevin Jefferson

-Kevin Howard Jefferson Jr. (born January 14, 1974) is an American former professional football linebacker who played two seasons with the Cincinnati Bengals of the National Football League (NFL).
-He played college football for the Lehigh Engineers.
-He also played for the Rhein Fire of NFL Europe, the Orlando Rage of the XFL, and the Carolina Cobras and Orlando Predators of the Arena Football League (AFL).
+Kevin Howard Jefferson Jr. (born January 14, 1974) is an American former professional football player who was a linebacker for two seasons with the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Lehigh Mountain Hawks.
+He started kindergarten at age 3, high school at 12, and college at 16, and made his NFL debut at 20.
+Jefferson was the youngest NFL player since Andy Livingston in 1964.
+Jefferson also played in NFL Europe, the XFL, and the Arena Football League (AFL).

 Early life and college

 Kevin Howard Jefferson Jr. was born on January 14, 1974, in Philadelphia, Pennsylvania.
 He started kindergarten at the age of three, and began attending Hempfield Area High School in Greensburg, Pennsylvania when he was 12.
 He earned all-league honors in football and track in high school.
 He was also a letterman in gymnastics and basketball.

 Jefferson majored in mechanical engineering at Lehigh University, and played college football for the Lehigh Engineers from 1990 to 1993.
 He was a four-year letterman and four-year starter at Lehigh.
 At 16 years old, he was the youngest starter in school history.